+Staff recommends adopting the proposed amendments to Regulation 18703.
 Regulation 18703 sets forth the rules for applying the "public generally exception."
 Subdivision (a) provides the general rule and the two-prong test to establish if the effect of a decision on an official's financial interest is indistinguishable from the effect on the public generally.
 The first prong is to determine if a "significant segment" is affected, and the second prong is to ask if the effect on the official's financial interest "is not unique compared to the effect on the significant segment."
 In addition to this test, Regulation 18703(e) provides special circumstances under which the public generally exception applies to certain decisions that broadly apply to a large portion of the public.

 The proposed amendments would add a new provision under the special circumstances in subdivision (e) that would explicitly enable application of the public generally exception to circumstances where the governmental decision at issue is made by a government entity that manages an airport or harbor and the decision broadly affects all persons with a permit, license or use entitlement (e.g. lease) from the government entity, such as those who lease spaces in airport hangars managed by a multicounty airport district and renters of boat slips managed by a city harbor district.
-These proposed amendments are scheduled to be presented for Commission discussion and public comment at the September Commission meeting and adoption at the November Commission meeting.